JW Marriott Panama

-The JW Marriott Panama (formerly The Bahia Grand Panama, before that Trump International Hotel & Tower Panama, and before that Trump Ocean Club) is a 70 floor, 252000 m2, mixed-use waterfront hotel and condominium tower development in Panama City, Panama, in the area of Punta Pacifica.
-It opened in 2011 as the first international "named branded development" of The Trump Organization.
+The JW Marriott Panama (formerly The Bahia Grand Panama, before that Trump International Hotel & Tower Panama, and before that Trump Ocean Club) is a 70-floor, 252000 m2, mixed-use waterfront hotel and condominium tower development in Panama City, Panama, in the area of Punta Pacifica.
+It opened in 2011 as the first international "name-branded development" of The Trump Organization.
 At 284.4 m, it is the tallest building in Panama and the tallest building in Central America.

 Building

 The project was designed by Colombian architects Arias – Serna – Saravia S.A.
 It includes a five-star hotel of 369 hotel condominium units, 628 residential condominium units, 1500 parking spaces, 36 retail shops, 10-story office tower, a 75000 sqft casino operated by Sun International, daily ferry service to the Pearl Islands, yacht club and pier, wellness spa, gym, pool deck, meeting and event spaces, and a business center.

 The 13-story base is topped by a tower resembling the Burj Al Arab, a hotel in Dubai, United Arab Emirates; before its completion the developer asked for a preemptive injunction against lawsuits by Jumeirah Group over the similarity.
 The interior was designed by Hirsch Bedner Associates.

 Construction began in May 2007.
 When built, the tower was the tallest building in Latin America; as of 2008 it remains the tallest in Central America and still remains the largest mixed use building of its kind in Latin America.